 Subscribing to the Newsletter:

-In the upper left-hand corner of any page on this blog you can sign up for the free newsletter, which is sent out about twice a month and includes the latest recipe, article, and other news that’s going on with me and StraightUpFood.com.
-I keep them short and sweet.
+In the upper left-hand corner of any page on this blog you can sign up for the free newsletter, which I send out about once a month and includes my newest recipes and articles, and any other news that’s going on with me and StraightUpFood.com.
 (Here is a recent newsletter if you’d like to see an example).
 If you have any problems signing up for the newsletter, feel free to email me.